khushalrajoria/Catalog-App/README.md

-Sure, here's a basic README template you can use for your 'Catalog-App' repository:

----

 # Catalog App

 This Flutter application demonstrates the implementation of a catalog app using velocity x for state management.
 It is based on a 30-day Flutter YouTube tutorial.